 Maria is a skilled pianist and music arranger, having arranged many songs for the various choirs she has worked with.
 She is also a highly experienced saxophonist, having played for over 20 years both as a classically trained and jazz player.
 In 2015 Maria was awarded the prestigious Licentiate of the Royal Schools of Music diploma in Saxophone Performance in recognition of her achievements.
 Maria is a member of the Incorporated Society of Musicians and the Association of British Choral Directors.

 Maria lives in Shipley with her family.
 She is very excited to have the opportunity to kick start the Great Yorkshire Chorus in this wonderful region.
 Maria hopes to use her experience to create a new excellent, forward thinking choir that will enrich many lives through the power of music and song.

-At TEDxBradford 2019, Maria will be presenting the story of the chorus…
+At TEDxBradford 2019, Maria presented the story of the chorus…

 Fine Tune the Culture